 In the evenings it rains, typically.
 Tonight it sort of just got anxious about a storm.
-The sky coughed and sneezed a few times, but ultimately Mexico beat the U.S. and there was no need to cry today.
-(Beatriz stopped to pose in front of all the salivating Mexicans as they watched the game.
-We took the subway home today and walked through Zona Rosa).
+The sky coughed and sneezed a few times, but ultimately Mexico beat the U.S. and there

 I started watching the game on my computer.
 I thought laying down would help me settle into the game.
 I settled into a deep sleep, we all did.
 I awoke late.
 I awoke late for a Spanish lesson.
 I thought about excuses, but honesty prevailed, and it turned out Hector forgot as well.
 All is well.